Home Sports 20 Greatest Soccer Players in History: From Pelé to Messi

 Gerd Müller, also known as “Der Bomber,” was famous for his incredible goal-scoring ability, particularly within the six-yard box – for many, he is the greatest soccer player ever.
 His achievements include winning the Ballon d’Or in 1970 and securing the Golden Boot at the 1970 FIFA World Cup.
 Müller’s legacy is cemented by his contributions to West Germany’s victories, including the 1972 UEFA European Championship and the 1974 World Cup.

-Paolo Maldini: The Defensive Titan
+2. Paolo Maldini: Amazing Defensive Player

 Coming up next, we have one of the most famous soccer players of all time – Paoli Maldini.